jazzband/django-polymorphic/DOCS.rst

 Django 1.1 (or later) and Python 2.5 (or later).
 This code has been tested on Django 1.1.1 / 1.2 alpha and Python 2.5.4 / 2.6.4 on Linux.
-Django's ContentType framework is used (part of Django).

 Testing
 -------